 |Extended Mallee only||Ester formulations of 2,4-D or MCPA||All methods of application|

-An ACCA permit allows a chemical use in an ACCA that would otherwise be prohibited.
+An ACCA permit allows specified chemical use in an ACCA that would otherwise be prohibited.

-The application fee for a Permit to carry out specified spraying in an ACCA under Section 39(3) of the Agricultural and Veterinary Chemicals (Control of Use) Act as at 1 July 2017 is $1649.50 unless one of the following exemptions can be demonstrated:
+The application fee for a permit to carry out specified spraying in an ACCA under Section 39(3) of the Agricultural and Veterinary Chemicals (Control of Use) Act as at 1 July 2023 is $1844.40 unless you can demonstrate one of the following exemptions:

-- Area is too steep to safely conduct ground-based spraying.
+- The area is too steep to safely conduct ground-based spraying.

-- Area is too rocky or uneven to safely conduct ground-based spraying.
+- The area is too rocky or uneven to safely conduct ground-based spraying.

-- Area is too waterlogged to safely conduct ground-based spraying.
+- The area is too waterlogged to safely conduct ground-based spraying.

 - Other (specify).

-Determine which ACCA your property or the land you intend to spray falls into.
+- Determine which ACCA the land you intend to spray falls into.

-Determine what specific herbicide use restrictions apply at which time/s of the year.
+- Determine what specific ACCA herbicide use restrictions apply at which time of the year.

-Complete and return the ACCA permit application form at the top of this page.
+- Complete and return the ACCA permit application form:

-Please ensure you submit your ACCA application form at least four weeks before the time you intend carry out the spraying, to allow sufficient time for processing.
+Please ensure you submit your ACCA application form at least four weeks before the time you intend carry out the spraying, to allow enough time for processing.
 Only completed forms including the required map will be accepted.